This episode first aired on December 2, 2018. Written by Ed Hime. Guest-stars Ellie Wallwork and Kevin Eldon.

 - Genius Loci: The Solitract is an Alternate Universe with its own sense of self-awareness.

-- I Just Want to Have Friends: Ultimately the Solitract's motivation; it's lonely because it can't be a part of the universe.
+- I Just Want to Have Friends: Ultimately, the Solitract's motivation, as it's lonely because it can't be a part of the universe.

 - Jerkass Has a Point: Ryan's first instinct, based on his own past, is that Hanne's father has deliberately run off instead of being taken by a monster.
-He's quickly scolded for being rude, but it turns out that he's partly correct; Erik has run off to a parallel world where a version of his wife exists, and the monster is just a recording he set up to keep Hanne in the house.
+He's quickly scolded for being rude, but it turns out that he's partly correct; although Erik isn't fully aware of how much time has passed since he left Hanne, he has run off to a parallel world where a version of his wife exists, and the monster is just a recording he set up to keep Hanne in the house until he gets back.

 - Jerkass Realization: When Erik returns and sees the Doctor's writing on the wall, he realises what he almost did and whom he nearly abandoned.